 The Alexa Mini offers two Wifi modes: A “Host” and a “Client” mode.
 In the “Host” mode the camera itself acts as a Wifi hotspot, in the “Client” mode (also commonly called “Infrastructure” mode) the camera joins an existing Wifi hotspot or network.

-When joining an existing Wifi infrastructure with multiple cameras, PocketControl automatically detects all of them in the “Discovered Cameras” section.
+When joining an existing network infrastructure with multiple cameras, PocketControl automatically detects all of them in the “Discovered Cameras” section.

 Wifi Access Point

-A Wifi access point (like e.g. Ubiquity access points) can be used to setup a Wifi network infrastructure for the camera(s) and the iOS device(s).
-After the access point is set up and optionally integrated into your existing tethered network structure the camera can be connected to the Wifi via the “Client” Wifi mode.
+A wifi access point (like e.g. Ubiquity access points) can be used to extend a tethered network infrastructure to enable wifi access for the camera(s) and/or the iOS device(s).
+After the access point is set up and integrated into your existing tethered network structure the camera can be connected to the network through wifi via the “Client” Wifi mode.

 Go to MENU > System > Network / WiFi > Wifi Mode and change it to “Client”.
 This will enable you to connect to an existing Wifi via the “Wifi Network” menu entry:

 Also connect the iOS device to the same Wifi via the “Settings” app.
 Keep in mind that for example you also have the option to integrate your camera with a tethered connection into the network and “just” connect the iOS device running PocketControl wirelessly.

 Ubiquity offers an extended connection control browser interface that you can use to monitor your connections.
 You can monitor your Wifi infrastructure (hotspots) and the joined devices.

 Beyond the Wifi connectivity, the Alexa Mini can also be connected with a special network cable ending in a standard RJ-45 connector to attach it to a network switch or similar.
 The iOS device running PocketControl can also be connected to your network via a tethered connection.

 For the iOS device the following parts are needed to enable such a connection: